 Continuous hemofiltration and hemodialysis procedures filter and dialyze blood without interruption.
-The principal advantage is the ability to remove large volumes of fluid while avoiding the hypotensive episodes caused by intermittent hemodialysis and its intermittent removal of large volumes of fluid.
-These procedures are therefore indicated for managing patients with acute kidney injury who are hemodynamically unstable, who must receive large volumes of fluid (eg, patients with multiple organ system failure or shock who require hyperalimentation or vasopressor drips), or both.
+(See Overview of Renal Replacement Therapy Overview of Renal Replacement Therapy Renal replacement therapy (RRT) replaces nonendocrine kidney function in patients with renal failure and is occasionally used for some forms of poisoning.
+Techniques include continuous hemofiltration... read more for other renal replacement therapies.)
+The principal advantage is the ability to remove large volumes of fluid while avoiding the hypotensive episodes caused by intermittent hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more and its intermittent removal of large volumes of fluid.
+These procedures are therefore indicated for managing patients with acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more who are hemodynamically unstable, who must receive large volumes of fluid (eg, patients with multiple organ system failure or shock who require hyperalimentation or vasopressor drips), or both.

 The arteriovenous route has the advantage of a simple system without the requirement of a pump but may give unreliable blood flows in hypotensive patients.
-Advantages of the venovenous route include better control of BP and filtration rate with smoother removal of fluid.
+Advantages of the venovenous route include better control of blood pressure and filtration rate with smoother removal of fluid.
 Also, the venovenous route requires cannulation of only one vessel.
 Neither procedure is proven more effective than the other.
-All require systemic anticoagulation.